ZODIAC CH 601 Series Kit Plane

 The ZODIAC Wingtip

-While the XL wing design is new, the simple construction techniques that have made the ZODIAC famous have remained the same.
+While the wing design is new, the simple construction techniques that have made the ZODIAC famous have remained the same.

 The XL's internal wing structure